tinykishore/LandSphere/README.md

     > You should see `/dist/output.css` in root folder

-6. Run `/src/index.php` using PhpStorm’s built in web server.
-If not configured then configure it with `PHP v8.1.x+`
+6. Run `/src/index.php` using PhpStorm’s built-in web server.
+If not configured, then configure it with `PHP v8.1.x+`

 ---
 > **[**NOTE] [IMPORTANT]**
 >
-> We are advising to run this project with PhpStorm.
-Using VSCode with PHP CLI tools are not guaranteed to work because of some relative path issues as tested on 3rd May, 2023.
+> We recommend running this project with PhpStorm.
+Using VSCode with PHP CLI tools is not guaranteed to work due to relative path issues, as tested on 3rd May, 2023.

 ---